Soediro: Career

 Soediro was educated in a teachers' training school.
 Before Indonesia's independence, Soediro was active in various nationalist organizations such as the Jong Java and Partai Indonesia.
 He was also active in education, becoming the head of a Meer Uitgebreid Lager Onderwijs (Junior High School) between 1931 and 1933, and later he chaired Taman Siswa in Madiun between 1933 and 1936.
 Between 1936 and 1937, he was assistant to Ernest Douwes Dekker.

-During the Japanese occupation of Indonesia, Soediro became one of the leaders of the Barisan Pelopor, a militant arm of the Japan-formed Jawa Hokokai.
+During the Japanese occupation of the Dutch East Indies, Soediro became one of the leaders of the Barisan Pelopor, a militant arm of the Japan-formed Jawa Hokokai.
 Shortly after the Indonesian proclamation of independence in 1945, Soediro decided to acquire a luxury car for Sukarno.
 His plan was to steal a Buick limousine belonging to the Japanese Chief of Railways, which he believed to be the best car in Jakarta.
 Soediro approached the Japanese official's driver, whom he knew, and convinced the driver to aid in the theft by handing over the keys and returning to his hometown.
 However, neither Soediro nor his group knew how to drive.
 Also in 1945, he became a member of the newly refounded Indonesian National Party.
 He also became one of the leaders of the Barisan Banteng, the successor to the Barisan Pelopor.

 Soediro became the Deputy Resident of Surakarta in 1946 and later the Resident between 1947 and 1950 (as Military Resident since 1948), and then Resident of Madiun between 1950 and 1951.
 Between 1951 and 1953, he was the Governor of Sulawesi.
 He was sworn into office in July 1951, and during his time he set up administrative regions in Sulawesi, such as dividing Central Sulawesi into Palu and Donggala administrative regions.

 During his time in various offices, Soediro also became a member of the Constitutional Assembly of Indonesia which attempted to form a new constitution.